yinglunz/Near-Instance-Optimal-Model-Selection-for-Pure-Exploration-Linear-Bandits/README.md

 # Near Instance Optimal Model Selection for Pure Exploration Linear Bandits

-This is the python code for our AISTATS 2022 paper **Near Instance Optimal Model Selection for Pure Exploration Linear Bandits**.
+This repository contains the python code for our AISTATS 2022 paper **Near Instance Optimal Model Selection for Pure Exploration Linear Bandits**.
 Packages used include: numpy, sys, multiprocessing, pickle, time, logging and matplotlib.

 Let `x = 0` (for experiment in Section 7) or `x = 1` (for experiment in Appendix F, we also set `max_iter = 500` in `algs_class.py` in this experiment).
 Use the following commands to reproduce our experiments.